cse110-sp24-group29/cse110-sp24-group29/admin/meetings/051424-project-planning.md

 - Removal of the forgot your password option of the login screen

 ## Next Steps
--Shrey, Adirtya, Ryan, and Jason will work on the project page and styling in HTML and CSS -Ricky, Evan, Tianshi, and Brandon will work on the home-page and styling in HTML and CSS -Saksham will work on the Login-page backend and registration -Ojaswi, Annirudh, and Chris will work on the Home-page backend and populating the radar chart -The next meeting is Wednesday May 22nd
+- Shrey, Adirtya, Ryan, and Jason will work on the project page and styling in HTML and CSS
+- Ricky, Evan, Tianshi, and Brandon will work on the home-page and styling in HTML and CSS
+- Saksham will work on the Login-page backend and registration
+- Ojaswi, Annirudh, and Chris will work on the Home-page backend and populating the radar chart
+- The next meeting is Wednesday May 22nd

-*Meeting Adjourned at 8:00pm
+**Meeting Adjourned at 8:00pm**